-Contact with Caregivers and Children Related to Family Case Plan Service Provision address case plan outcomes and evaluate caregiver participation in case plan services.
+Contact with Caregivers and Children Related to Family Case Plan Service Provision

 - Contact caregivers, children and safety services providers must be based upon the safety plan and the family circumstances.
 The supervisor should be involved in making this determination, but in no case, should face to face contact be less than once a month. - Discussions with case plan service providers must consider efforts being made to